jndiogo/sibila/README.md

 Check the [Examples](examples/readme.md).

+# Documentation

+The API reference and more info is [available here](https://jndiogo.github.io/sibila/).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.